 Whether it's for an outdoor playhouse, clubhouse, treehouse or designated play area on the patio or in the backyard, indoor/outdoor rugs made from polypropylene stand up well to hard use.
 The stain resistant fibers can take on spills from Kool-Aid or chocolate milk while providing a soft surface for sitting, laying and bare feet.
 Add a whimsical touch to outdoor play areas with bold stripes, zigzags, or fun animal prints such as zebra.

-- Shades of Light has indoor/outdoor rugs for kids, such as Ziggy Chevron and Hooked Zebra, starting at $44 for a 2' x 3' rug.
+- Shades of Light has indoor/outdoor rugs for kids starting just under $20 for a 2' x 3' rug.
 These rugs are mixed in with indoor-only rugs, so read the product information carefully before making a selection.

 Outdoor rugs specifically designed for kids can be difficult to find -- just remember to look for the indoor/outdoor label on rugs with bold colors and graphics made from 100 percent polypropylene.

 These stores carry polypropylene rug options even if they aren't necessarily labeled for indoor/outdoor use.

 - Hayneedle offers kids' rugs made from polypropylene in bold colors and fun patterns such as flowers, zebra stripes, puzzle pieces, sea creatures, hearts, and peace signs and more.
 Prices start at $28 for a 2.5' x 4' rug.